-For today's startups , being quick on your feet and able to roll with the punches isn't just a nice-to-have; it's a must in a constantly adapting market.
+For today's startups, being quick on your feet and able to roll with the punches isn't just a nice-to-have; it's a must in a constantly evolving market.

-Lean methodology, now complemented by AI and machine learning, provides a framework that transforms modern startups' operations by creating continuous learning cycles that evolve with customer feedback.
+The Lean methodology, now complemented by AI and machine learning, provides a framework that transforms modern startups' operations by creating continuous learning cycles that evolve in response to customer feedback.

 What is Lean

-While Lean philosophy has evolved from its Toyota Production System origins, today it represents a comprehensive approach to creating organisations capable of continuous improvement, now complemented by machine learning capabilities.
+While the Lean philosophy has evolved from its origins in the Toyota Production System, it now represents a comprehensive approach to creating organisations capable of continuous improvement, complemented by machine learning capabilities.
 Modern Lean maximises customer value through rapid experimentation and feedback analysis, leveraging data and AI to create more value with fewer resources.

-What distinguishes today's Lean approach from traditional management systems is its emphasis on seeing the organisation as a network of feedback loops where mental models are constantly tested using advanced analytics.
-Lean isn't just another business methodology; it's a proven framework that continues to evolve with technology because it is a set of principles that adapt with time and are akin to the scientific method.
+What distinguishes today's Lean approach from traditional management systems is its emphasis on seeing the organisation as a network of feedback loops where mental models are constantly tested using analytics.
+Lean isn't just another business methodology; it's a proven framework that continues to evolve with technology because it's a set of principles that adapt over time and are akin to the scientific method.

 Modern Lean principles: